-Returning, near the small village of El Lubban, a road runs north alongside the frontier; passing through Deir Ballut, it goes on to meet the onetime road from Huwwara to Ras el Ain (Antipatris).
-Passing through Masha, Biddiya, Serta, Haris, Kefr Haris (with a branch north to El Funduq and Nablus, and one south to the pleasant town of Selfit) and Marda, it reaches the main Jerusalem-Nablus road before Huwara.
+Returning, near the small village of El Lubban, a road runs north alongside the frontier, passing through Deir Ballut, it goes on to meet the onetime road from Huwwara to Ras el Ain (Antipatris).
+Passing through Masha, Biddiya, Serta, Haris, Kefr Haris (with a branch north to El Funduq and Nablus, and one south to the pleasant town of selfit) and Marda, it reaches the main Jerusalem-Nablus road before Huwara.

 Km.
 110 Bireh, a Moslem village.
 At the foot of hill, on the right, is a fine spring with a Moslem dome.
 To the southeast of the spring are the ruins of a Khan.
-It is believed that this was the first stopping places for caravans going from Jerusalem to Galilee by way of Samaria, and therefore the place where Mary and Joseph missed the 12 year old Jesus and returned to Jerusalem to find Him in the Temple.
+It is believed that this was the first stopping places for caravans going from Jerusalem to Galilee by Way of Samaria, and therefore the place where Mary and Joseph missed the 12 year old Jesus and returned to Jerusalem to find Him in the Temple.
 (Luke 2,41).

-The Holy Family "having fulfilled the days", i.e. after the Pasch celebrations, were returning to Nazareth together with numerous people.
-After a day's journey, thinking that Jesus was in the company, "they sought him among their kinsfolks and acquaintance.
+The Hol/ Family "having fulfilled the days", i.e. after the Fasch celebrations, were returning to Nazareth together with numerous people.
+After a day's journey, thinking that esus was in the company, "they sought him among their kinsfolks and acquaintance.
 And not finding him, they returned into Jerusalem, seeking him.
-And it came to pass, that, after three days his parents found him in the Temple, sitting in the midst of the doctors, hearing them and asking them questions".
+And it came to pass, that, after three days his parents found him in the Temple' sitting in the midst of the doctors, hearing them and asking them questions

-It is very probable that in memory of this event there was built by the Franks in 1146 the church with three aisles of which considerable ruins still remain at the top of the village.
-But it is not unlikely that the church of the 12th cent. was erected on the remains of an older church.
+It is very probable that in memory of this event there was built by the Franks in 146 the church with three aisles of which considerable ruins still remain at the top of the village.
+But it is not unlikely that the church of the 12th cent, was erected on the remains of an older church.
 It is the property of the Greek Orthodox.

-El Bireh is commonly identified with Beerot, the most northerly of the Gabaonite tetrapolis (Jos.
+El Birch is commonly identified with Secror, the most northerly of the Gabaonite tetrapolis (Jos.
 9,17).
 Both in Hebrew and Arabic the name means well (s.)
-The primitive site, on archaeological evidence, would be on Ras et Tahune (Mill hill), a hill to the north of the village.
-Given to the tribe of Benjamin, it was the home of Baana and Rechab, who assassinated Isboseth, son of Saul, and whom David had hanged at Hebron (2 Sam.
-4,2).
-The actual village could represent the Berea of 1 Mach.
-9.4, and Birra, La Grande Mahomeria of the Crusaders in contrast to the La Petite Mahomerie, which was El Qubeibeh or Beit Surik.
+The primitive on C q[C v evidence would be on Ras et Takune (Mil\ Mil), a hill to the north of the village.
+Given son of Saul and whom VXn could epresent Berea of Mach.
+9.4, and Birra, alomen\ of C Crusaders in contrast to the Stunk.
 The Templars had a post there in the 13th cent., and the remains of the Khan beside the spring is part of their castle.

 Following the road to Nablus, at km.
-111, on the right a road to Taybeh (14 kms.).
+Ill, on the right a road to Taybeh (14 kms.).

-After 3 kms. you reach the village of Beitin, which stands on the site of the Biblical Bethel (House of God), originally called Luza (Gen. 18,19).
+After 3 kms. you reach the village of Beitin, which stands on the site of the Biblical Bethel (House of God), originally called buza (Gen

+18,19).
 On his entry into the land of Canaan, Abraham pitched his tent to the east of Luza, "between Bethel and Hai" and there built an altar to the Lord (Gen. 12,9, 13,3).
 Jacob, after the dream in which he saw a ladder which reached from earth to heaven and was promised the land on which he was resting, called it Bethel, a name which passed, at the time of the Israelite occupation, to the nearby Canaanite town of Luza.
 During the premonarchic period, Bethel was a centre of religious life, and a meeting-place for pilgrims and for the tribes.
 Samuel, Elias and Eliseus often visited Bethel (1 Sam.
 7,16; 10,3).